jadchartouni/fonts/README.md

-# fonts
+# Terminal and programming fonts
-Fonts for terminal and programming
+Licenses of fonts are included in their respective folders.